exalearn/colmena/docs/how-to.rst

 Specifying Computational Resources
 ++++++++++++++++++++++++++++++++++

-We use `Parsl's resource resource configuration <https://parsl.readthedocs.io/en/stable/userguide/configuring.html>`_ to define available resources for Colmena methods.
+Colmena uses `Parsl's resource configuration <https://parsl.readthedocs.io/en/stable/userguide/configuring.html>`_ to define available resources for Colmena methods.
 We use an complex example that specifies running a mix of single-node and multi-node tasks on `Theta <https://www.alcf.anl.gov/support-center/theta>`_  to illustrate: